 Frequently asked questions

-Structured interviews are more accurate in predicting job performance than unstructured ones.
-They also help companies keep better records of their interview process, which can be used for improvement if needed.
+- Structured interviews are a powerful tool for predicting job performance.
+They offer more accuracy than unstructured interviews and allow companies to maintain comprehensive records of their interview process, which can be utilized for future improvements.

 - The interview process is an essential component of employee selection.
 It enables employers to assess whether a candidate's skills, experience, and personality align with the requirements of the role they are hiring for.